BloomTech-Labs/deprecated-labs33-bg-emotion-tracker-fe-a/README.md

 ## Member Management
-![Image of Member Management](.src/styles/images/view-member.png)
+![Image of Member Management](.src/styles/images/view-member.png) Member Management view
 - [x] Visualization for display of all member's currently in system
-- [x] Ability to open extended modal window allowing for the upload of .csv containing member information
+- [x] Ability to open extended modal window allowing for the upload of .csv containing member information or the option of adding a member manually via ID.
-- [x] TBD
+- [x] The ability to create new ID's flaunting a unique QR code that can then be converted to .pdf form and printed off at will.

 ## Program Management
 ![Image of Program Management](.src/styles/images/view-program.png)
 <br>
-Program Management Page.
+Program Management view.
 - [x] Visualization for display of all program's currently in system
 - [x] Ability to open extended modal window allowing for the upload of .csv containing program information
 - [x] TBD